SakibAlEmran/Uptime-Monitoring-API-using-NodeJs/README.md

 * check Handler
 * not Founnd Hanlder

-By using this API, you  can
+By using this API, you  can:
-1. create,
+1. create
-2. read,
+2. read
-3. update,
+3. update
 4. delete

-a file in your filesystem, a user, a token, a checklist.
+-- a file in your filesystem, a user, a token, a checklist.